alan-vidal/alan-vidal/README.md

 - [ ] React Native
 - [ ] JestJS

 > Why programing?
-I think the programing skill is a key for develop new project...
+I think the programing skill is a key for develop new project and "Humans need to be able to control the interaction between people and machines."

 ## 📫 How to reach me ...